JHU-PL-Lab/www-fpse/assignments/project.md

 The design submission must include
   1. An overview of the purpose of the project.
+  2. A complete mock use of the application.
+    - If you have a graphical user interface, show a mock up of every page and how the user can interact.
+    - ... similarly if you have a command line interface.
+    - If the basis of your project is just some hard algorithm, take this chance to describe the algorithm and how OCaml will work with it.
+Show example uses and discuss desired performance.
-  2. A list of libraries you are using or plan to use in your implementation.
+  3. A list of libraries you are using or plan to use in your implementation.
 For all non-standard libraries used in the rest of the course (e.g. if you are using `Dream`), you need to have successfully installed the library on all team member computers and have a small demo working to verify the library really works.
 We require this because OCaml libraries can be flaky.
 This will be submitted in `demo/` with a subdirectory for each library.
-  3. Commented module type declarations (`.mli` files) which will provide you with an initial specification to code to.
+  4. Commented module type declarations (`.mli` files) which will provide you with an initial specification to code to.
     - You can change this later and don't need every single detail filled out, but it should include as many details as you can think of, and you should try to cover the entire project.
     - Include an initial pass at key types and functions needed and a brief comment if the meaning of a function is not clear.
-  4. Include a mock of a use of your application, along the lines of the Minesweeper example above but showing the complete protocol.
-  5. Also include an implementation plan: a list of the order in which you will implement features and by what date you hope to have them completed.
+  5. An implementation plan: a list of the order in which you will implement features and by what date you hope to have them completed.
   6. You may also include any other information that will make it easier to understand your project.

-**Grading rubric**
+*Grading rubric*

 * 30% mock use: depicts each usage case clearly and accurately.
 * 15% libraries: has a working demo folder for each library to be used in the final submission.
-* 15% project scope: the project is not too big or too small, has enough algorithmic complexity, and (likely) has a general library.
+* 15% project scope: the project is not too big or too small, has enough algorithmic complexity, and has room to make a general library.
 * 10% plan of implementation: there is a detailed implementation plan that covers all aspects of the project.
 * 30% module declarations: there are reasonable module interfaces for core components that are well thought-through and well designed.